txmxthy/Spam-Detection-Naive-Bayes/README.md

 ## About
 This project is home to a naive bayesian classifier implemented from scratch in go.
+The dataset this program was designed for is comprised of 12 binary features followed by binary class label, and each feature corresponds to indicators/attributes collected from spam and legitimate emails.
+### Bayes Theorem
+[Baye's Theorem](https://plato.stanford.edu/entries/bayes-theorem/) states that the probability of a hypothesis H conditional on a given body of data E is the ratio of the unconditional probability of the conjunction of the hypothesis with the data to the unconditional probability of the data alone.

+Baye's theorem is defined as the probability of H conditional on E is defined as PE(H) = P(H & E)/P(E), provided that both terms of this ratio exist and P(E) > 0.

+### Application
-  This uses [Baye's Theorm](https://plato.stanford.edu/entries/bayes-theorem/) to calculate the probability that a piece of data belongs to a specific class based on prior knowledge.
+Baye's theorem is used to calculate the conditional probability of an input belonging to a specific class based on prior knowledge.
-  In this case, the program takes two command-line arguments to a labelled and unlabelled dataset and applies the knowledge gained from the labelled dataset to label the other set, and display its findings.
+In this case, the program takes two command-line arguments to a labelled and unlabelled dataset.
+First, it applies the knowledge gained by the model's during the training phase from the labelled dataset to determine the conditional probability of a given feature belonging to the spam or non-spam classes.
+It then uses this probability to label the unlabelled set, before displaying its findings.

-  The dataset is comprised of 12 binary features and a binary class label.
-Feature selection is not part of this project.

   This project was mainly completed as a way to learn and practice go, it was not intended for practical or varied use; some functions are designed around the specific datasets.